rkulla/vimogen/README.md

 If you choose Install, then it will a 'git clone' on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
 It will skip any directories that already exist.
-You can also append new plugin repos to the .vimogen_repos file later and install them incrementally.
+You can also append new plugin repos to the .vimogen_repos file later and install them incrementally by re- running Vimogen's install command.

 If you choose Uninstall, it will give you a list of all your plugins to choose from: